jjvanzon/Circular-Language-Spec/constructs-drafts/aspects.md

 I think in order for a system to be adaptable to new aspects, there might be a set of standards to be upheld.
 Otherwise a program might be just one big method, and that can not adopt new aspects.
-So you have to impose design rules in order to make a program adaptable to new aspects.
+So you might impose design rules in order to make a program adaptable to new aspects.

 JJ